centau/vide/docs/api/reactivity-core.md

 - **Details**

-    The derived state will have its value recalculated when any source state it derives from is updated.
+    The derived source will have its value recalculated when any source source it derives from is updated.

     Anytime its value is recalculated it is also cached, subsequent calls will retun this cached value until it recalculates again.

-    Takes a callback that is immediately run to determine what states are being referenced.
+    Takes a callback that is immediately run to determine what sources are being referenced.

     ::: warning